To understand how dental implants work, it’s helpful to know the three parts of the dental implant procedure.

 You may never have to go without a tooth when you undergo implant placement.
 In our experience, fixed, bonded, temporary restorations, or immediately loaded implants, offer the best alternative to removable flippers or dentures.

 Patients often ask: Do dental implants hurt?

 The vast majority of patients report that healing from dental implant procedure is much easier than healing from a tooth extraction.
 This is consistent with scientific research that reports little discomfort after a dental implant procedure.

 Step Three: Final Restoration

 Depending on how many teeth are missing, the final restoration can be a crown or a bridge.
 After the implant is placed, there is a waiting period of four to six months before the final restoration can be completed.
 This period of time is needed to allow the bone to adhere to the implant through a process called implant osseointegration.
 Generally, osseointegration of dental implants takes around four to six months depending on your bone density and overall health.

 Because we are passionate about this area of dentistry, our clinical results and level of expertise are second-to-none.
-We offer the best dental implant services in the Portland metro area.
+We offer the best dental implant services in Portland, Lake Oswego & Bellevue areas.
 We encourage you to take a moment to view before-and-after images in our smile gallery, which demonstrate the natural beauty and precision of our dental implants.